Super02/ctf-writeups/Velgørenhed/README.md

-# Writeup - Velgørenhed (Blockchain - Underflow & Reentrency)
+# Writeup - Velgørenhed (Blockchain - Underflow & Reentrancy)
 ## We are presented with a link to a website that deploys a contract on the Ropsten testnet.
 We are given the source code to the smart contract and a contract address.
 Our goal is to empty the contract for funds.
 ![CTF objective](https://github.com/Super02/ctf-writeups/blob/main/Velg%C3%B8renhed/Screenshot%202022-05-10%20213040.png)
 ![Source code](https://github.com/Super02/ctf-writeups/blob/main/Velg%C3%B8renhed/Screenshot%202022-05-10%20213051.png)
-We are first going to take a look at the smart contract to look for any potential vulnurabilites.
+We are first going to take a look at the smart contract to look for any potential vulnerabilities.
 When looking through the smart contract (We can also just use a tool like [slither](https://github.com/crytic/slither) to analyze the contract for us).
 The function donateToContract has our interest.
 ```javascript
    function donateToContract(uint amount) public payable{